kwilkos/cxf/distribution/src/main/release/samples/ws_policy/README.txt

 While most of the demo is very similar to the ws_addressing demo, there are two major differences:
-1. À Policy element containing an Addressing assertion is attached to the port element in the demo's wsdl.
+1. Policy element containing an Addressing assertion is attached to the port element in the demo's wsdl.
 2. The configuration files for the client and server specify that the CXF policy engine should be enabled.